-Halftone

-effectWith the halftone effect

-determine the degree of granularity

-yourself.
-The tonal values of the object are reduced so

-that there is a poster effect.
+Halftone Halftone With the halftone effect you can present your image or video with a raster effect.
+You can determine the degree of granularity yourself.
+The tonal values of the object are reduced so nonochrom^{that there is a poster effect.}